 Common human coronaviruses usually only cause mild to moderate respiratory tract illnesses, such as the common cold.
-On rare occasions, new coronaviruses emerge.
+On rare occasions, new coronaviruses such as COVID-19 emerge.
 These may cause outbreaks and serious illness.

 - Coronaviruses are a large and diverse family of viruses that include viruses known to cause illness in animals.
 Sometimes these infections can be passed to humans.

 - Most people get infected with one or more of the common human coronaviruses in their lifetime.
 Young children are most likely to get infected.

 - Many coronaviruses cause a mild disease, such as the common cold, and don't need specific treatment.

 - However, in rare cases, coronaviruses can cause serious outbreaks.
 Coronaviruses have been responsible for outbreaks such as SARS (severe acute respiratory syndrome), MERS (Middle East respiratory syndrome) and the current novel coronavirus pandemic (originally called 2019-nCoV and now officially called COVID-19).
 Find out about COVID-19.

 - There are vaccines available to protect you against the coronavirus that causes COVID-19.
 Find out about the COVID-19 vaccines.

 - Good personal hygiene and avoiding people with respiratory illness can reduce your chances of getting any of the coronaviruses.

 What is coronavirus?

 Coronavirus is a type of virus that can affect humans and animals.
 It's named coronavirus because the virus has crown-like spikes on its surface ('corona' meaning crown).

 There are different types of coronavirus and most people will get infected with one or more of the common human coronaviruses in their lifetime.
 It usually only causes a mild disease such as the common cold.
 Young children are most likely to get infected.

 Coronavirus infection is much more common in animals than in humans.
 Sometimes, the coronaviruses that infect animals can evolve and infect humans, becoming a new human coronavirus.